Grants-in-Aid for Classified Employees

 - After the Grant-in-Aid is posted to the student account, Human Resources must be notified of any change to the class to be taken or the employee's status in the approved class

-- Classified employees of the University of Nevada, Reno at a minimum of .53FTE for 6 (six) months or more on the start date of the semester
+- Regular classified employees of the University of Nevada, Reno at a minimum of .53FTE in regular classified service on the start date of the semester

 - Approved classes must be for credit and taken at NSHE institutions (see Exceptions below)